bcgov/learningcurator/README.md

 ## Features

-There are categories of pathways.
+There are topics which have pathways.
 Pathways have steps; steps have activities; activies are categorized and tagged.
 A signed in user can follow pathways and claim activites, tracking their own progress via activity rings.

 ## Usage
 Follow pathways and complete the activities; informal, self-directed learning but guided by a structure that makes sense and is timely and curated.